Day(s)

 About this award:

-Most of the projects we Judge are completed however many projects are under construction, in the planning process or at a pre-application stage.
-Judges will be looking for projects which can demonstrate a clear appreciation of the site, inspirational design or will be of scale creating a positive affect for the environment by its scale.
+Most of the projects we Judge are completed; however, many projects are under construction, in the planning process, or at a pre-application stage.
+Judges will be looking for projects which can demonstrate a clear appreciation of the site, inspirational design or will be of scale, creating a positive effect for the environment by its scale.
 Documentation needs to include information about the business and examples of past projects as evidence of success.
-Submitting companies do not have to have an office in Berkshire but the projects submitted do need to be located to be in the region.
+Submitting companies do not have to have an office in Berkshire, but the projects submitted do need to be located in the region.

 Sponsored by: